BlackForgeOfficial/NSR-AI/DEVELOPER.md

     @Override
     public void onDisable() {
         NSRaiAPI.getLogger().info(getName() + " v" + getVersion() + " by " + getAuthor() + " disabled!");
-        this.active = false; // Mark as inactive
-        this.inactiveReason = "Addon disabled by server.";
     }

     /** Returns the official name of your addon. */